-STRUCTURE, GOVERNANCE AND MANAGEMENT Governing document
+STRUCTURE, GOVERNANCE AND MANAGEMENT

+Governing document

 The charity is controlled by its governing document, its Memorandum, Articles of Association and Rules, and constitutes a limited company, limited by guarantee, as defined by the Companies Act 1985.
-Changes to the Rules of the Association were approved by Council at its meeting in Rome in September 2015.
+Changes to the Rules of the Association were approved by Council at its meeting in Rome in □September 2015 and at an online meeting in October 2022.